Friends. I am the bona fide owner of a site called Begin with Butter, and I haven’t discussed butter. At all.

 Whatever butter you choose, may you have incredible baking experiences and may you form many memories of laughing, hugging, and baking with your loved ones.

-I hope you’ve found this post interesting!
+I hope you’ve found this post helpful!
 Don’t forget to subscribe while you’re here so that you can get notified with more helpful baking science tips!